rizom-ai/team-brain-content/README.md

 1. Open your Matrix room
 2. Send: `Hello @scout!`
 3. Wait for response

-✓ Team Brain is ready!
+✓ Recall is ready!

 ---